apache/spark/docs/sql-programming-guide.md

   <td><code>spark.sql.parquet.int96AsTimestamp</code></td>
   <td>true</td>
   <td>
-    Some Parquet-producing systems, in particular Impala, store Timestamp into INT96.
-Spark would also store Timestamp as INT96 because we need to avoid precision lost of the nanoseconds field.
+    Some Parquet-producing systems, in particular Impala and Hive, store Timestamp into INT96.
 This flag tells Spark SQL to interpret INT96 data as a timestamp to provide compatibility with these systems.
   </td>
 </tr>